trwicks/trwicks.github.io/blog/content/post/homelab-project-1/index.md

 **Unix Shell** - The only software I need on my local machine to complete this task is an SSH client to access Proxmox.
 I am going to use the SSH client that comes with Ubuntu on Windows Subsystem for Linux, for this task.
 Git, or a Git client, is also required for pushing code changes to your Github repository.

-# Create a VM in Proxmox
+## Proxmox - Preliminary Configuration

 For this part I will SSH into the Proxmox host in order to create a VM template that can be used to create Virtual Machines on the Proxmox hypervisor.
 I find creating the template using the command line is quicker and repeatable than trying to use the Proxmox web interface.